emoncms/development/Modules/myelectric_tutorial/readme.md

-# How to write your own emoncms module
+# How to create an emoncms module

 In this tutorial we will create a simple custom display module for emoncms that shows a readout of current home power use and how many kwh's have been used today.